 What safety measures are in place?
 As licensed Child Care centres we follow all regulations as set out by the Fire Department, Health Department and Ministry of Education.
 Fire extinguishers, smoke detectors, first aid kits, etc. can be found in each centre.
 The majority of our centres have restricted access.

 What is your emergency evacuation plan?
 Each Centre has an emergency evacuation plan that has been approved by the local Fire Department.
 The Supervisor can provide you with more information specific to each site.

 Do you offer an anaphylaxis plan for children with severe allergies?
 Our Centres accommodate children with severe allergies by having individual anaphylaxis plans that are developed with input from the children’s parent or guardian and/or the children’s physician.

 What kind of snacks and meals do you provide?
 All meals are planned using the Canada Food Guide.
 ACW snack menus can be found on the Child information/Snack Menu Tab

 Is food prepared on-site or catered in?
-A Child’s World has a combination of cooks on site as well as catered food delivered to some of the centres.
+A Child’s World has a combination of Certified Food Handlers on site as well as catered food delivered to some of the centres.

 Can you accommodate our family’s dietary needs?
 We do our best to accommodate the family’s dietary needs.
 In some situations parents may be asked to supply/supplement the food served at the centre if necessary.

 What will my child do throughout the day?
 The children are offered many opportunities throughout the day both indoors and outdoors to participate in a variety of play activities that promote early math, language and science skills; social interactions; developing fine and gross motor skills; self-help skills; and problem solving.